marshal363/btc-insurance-company-daap/@docs/backend-new/provisional-2/policy-registry-specification-guidelines.md

     expiration-height: uint,                ;; Block height when policy expires
     premium: uint,                          ;; Premium amount paid in base units
     policy-type: (string-ascii 4),          ;; "PUT" or "CALL"
+    position-type: (string-ascii 9),        ;; "LONG_PUT", "SHORT_PUT", "LONG_CALL", or "SHORT_CALL"
+    collateral-token: (string-ascii 4),     ;; Token used as collateral ("STX" or "sBTC")
+    protected-asset: (string-ascii 4),      ;; Asset being protected ("BTC")
+    settlement-token: (string-ascii 4),     ;; Token used for settlement if exercised ("STX" or "sBTC")
     status: (string-ascii 10),              ;; "Active", "Exercised", "Expired"
-    creation-height: uint                   ;; Block height when policy was created }
+    creation-height: uint,                  ;; Block height when policy was created
+    premium-distributed: bool,              ;; Whether premium has been distributed to counterparty
+    premium-paid: bool                      ;; Whether premium has been paid by owner }
 )